swannodette/swannodette.github.com/_posts/2013-10-27-the-essence-of-clojurescript.md

 in Google Chrome.
 Enable source maps by clicking on the **View** menu and selecting **Developer > Developer Tools**.
 In the bottom right corner of the **Developer Tools** pane you should see a gear icon.
 If you click this you will get a pane of settings, one of which is **Enable JS source maps**.
+Enable it.

 Refresh the browser, you should see that the `console.log` references a line in ClojureScript.
 If you click the line number displayed to